zachcuy/SCBee/README.md

 - 👋 Hi, I’m Zach!
+I am a Software Engineer.

+- MS. Computer Science at Georgia Tech.
-I am a Mechatronics Engineering student at the Schulich School of Engineering, University of Calgary.
+- BS.
+Mechanical & Mechatronics Engineering at the University of Calgary (Graduated May 2024).

-- 👀 I have a massive interest in everything technology!
-I enjoy tinkering with robotics.
+- 👀 I am interested in Software Engineering for building low-latency systems and mathematical optimization.

 <!---
 SCBee/SCBee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.